 Thursday, 26.03.2026 - Sunday, 29.03.2026 - Yaoundé, Cameroon

-Starting next week, trade ministers gather in Yaoundé, Cameroon, for the 14th WTO Ministerial Conference
+Trade ministers gathered in Yaoundé, Cameroon, for the 14th WTO Ministerial Conference.

-Next week, trade ministers and negotiators from across the globe will convene in Yaoundé, Cameroon, for the 14th Ministerial Conference (MC14) of the World Trade Organization (WTO), taking place from 26 to 29 March 2026.
-Against a backdrop of mounting trade tensions, geopolitical fractures, deep uncertainty about the future of global economic governance and multilateralism in general, this year's conference carries particular weight.
+From 26 to 29 March of 2026 trade ministers and negotiators from across the globe convened in Yaoundé, Cameroon, for the 14th Ministerial Conference (MC14) of the World Trade Organization (WTO).
+Against a backdrop of mounting trade tensions, geopolitical fractures, deep uncertainty about the future of global economic governance and multilateralism in general, this year's conference carried particular weight.

-The Friedrich-Ebert-Stiftung Geneva Office will be accompanying the conference on the ground ensuring that progressive voices are part of the conversation.
+The Friedrich-Ebert-Stiftung Geneva Office accompanied the conference on the ground ensuring that progressive voices are part of the conversation.

-What is happening at MC14 – and why does it matter?
+What happens at a WTO Ministerial Conference – and why does it matter?

 The Ministerial Conference is the highest decision-making body of the World Trade Organization.
 It brings together trade ministers from all 166 WTO member states and meets only every two years.
 As the WTO's supreme authority, it takes decisions on all matters under any of the WTO's multilateral trade agreements – from tariffs to subsidies.